Leadership

 Medical Staff

 Our medical center is staffed with a resident physician or nurse.
 Many of our doctors have returned year after year and consider Camp Chippewa their summer home.
+While their training far exceeds handing out band-aids, the majority of our medical staff’s work is done by serving as another reassuring and nurturing adult who is present to care for our campers.
 Modern medical facilities are found in Bemidji, twenty miles away.

 Counseling Staff

-In addition to our background verification and interview process, all of our staff and volunteers must pass criminal background checks that exceed state minimum standards.
+In addition to our background verification and interview process, all of our staff and volunteers must pass criminal background checks that exceed state standards.
+Staff training is two weeks long, and includes certification in Lifeguarding, CPR, AED, and First Aid through the American Red Cross.

 Would you like to join our team?